-Business Insider is hiring a Senior Product Manager
+Business Insider is hiring a senior product manager

 Business Insider is a fast-growing business site with deep financial, media, tech, and other industry verticals.
 Launched in 2007, we are now the largest business news site on the web.
 We offer a great work environment and excellent benefits with a collaborative team that has a lot of fun.
 You’ll have the opportunity to make a contribution on day one.

-Our Senior Product Manager will drive the development of new products across platforms and devices.
-Partnering with our engineering team and working closely with all BI’s editorial and business groups, you’ll manage the entire life-cycle of features, from initial specs through implementation.
+Our Senior Product Manager will drive the development of new products with a focus on subscriptions, revenue-generation and audience development.
+Working closely with the engineering team, editors, and all business groups in the company, you’ll manage the entire life-cycle of features, from initial specs through implementation.

 You’ll also: